buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Types/IfcRotationalStiffnessSelect.md

 # IfcRotationalStiffnessSelect

 A measure of rotational stiffness.
 TRUE denotes infinite stiffness (rigidity).
 FALSE denotes no stiffness (a release).
-A numeric value denotes finite linear-elastic stiffness.
+A numeric value denotes finite linear-elastic stiffness.<!-- end of definition -->

 > HISTORY New type in IFC4.